revbayes/revbayes.github.io/tutorials/branch_specific_div/index.md

 in evolutionary biology.

-Diversification-rate parameters may be included as nuisance parameters of other phylogenetic models—*i.e.,*where these diversification-rate parameters are not of direct interest.
-For example, many methods for estimating species divergence times—such as `BEAST`{% cite Drummond2012 %},
+Diversification-rate parameters may be included as nuisance parameters of other phylogenetic models—*i.e.*, where these diversification-rate parameters are not of direct interest.
+For example, many methods for estimating species divergence times—such as `BEAST` {% cite Drummond2012 %},
-`MrBayes`{% cite Ronquist2012 %}, and `RevBayes`
+`MrBayes` {% cite Ronquist2012 %}, and RevBayes
-{% cite Hoehna2016b %}—implement ‘relaxed-clock models’ that include a constant-rate birth-death branching process as a prior model on the distribution of tree topologies and node ages.
-Although the parameters of these ‘tree priors’ are not typically of direct interest, they are nevertheless estimated as part of the joint posterior probability distribution of the relaxed-clock model, and so can be estimated simply by querying the corresponding marginal posterior probability densities.
+{% cite Hoehna2016b %}—implement `relaxed-clock models' that include a constant-rate birth-death branching process as a prior model on the distribution of tree topologies and node ages.
+Although the parameters of these `tree priors' are not typically of direct interest, they are nevertheless estimated as part of the joint posterior probability distribution of the relaxed-clock model, and so can be estimated simply by querying the corresponding marginal posterior probability densities.